chiku/simple_validation/README.md

 Running tests
 -------------

+1. Clone the repository.
+2. run `bundle` from the root directory.
-Clone the repository and run `rake` from the root directory.
+3. run `rake` from the root directory.

 Contributing
 ------------